 In order to determine which specific selling activities were tied to quota attainment and to what extent they impacted it, we worked with our customer base to analyze a cohort of sellers with similar attributes such as industry, sales role, and products sold.
 We then had to separate the sellers into two cohorts based on their Highspot usage level and activity, defined as follows:

 - Modern sellers: Sellers that consistently achieved high digital prospect engagement with Highspot.

 - Legacy sellers: Sellers with inconsistent or low levels of digital prospect engagement.

 We then looked at the monthly sales quota attainment and distribution by each selling cohort.
 The results showed that approximately 66% of modern sellers perform better than the average seller, while only 55% of legacy sellers were above-average.

 The results showed clear validation:

 Sales reps that consistently use Highspot to find and pitch content were able to improve sales quota performance by 11% compared to less frequent and inconsistent users.

 The big opportunity of course, is to move those legacy sellers that aren’t consistently using Highspot in order to achieve a broad 11% quota attainment improvement across the entire sales population.

-Highspot gives sales leaders something they haven’t had in their arsenal: full visibility into which activities are tied to better sales performance so they can confidently enable legacy sellers to make the transition to modern sellers and improve sales performance across the entire sales organization.
-Learn more in the full Sales Quota Impact Study.
+Highspot gives sales leaders a resource they haven’t had in their arsenal: full visibility into which activities are tied to better sales performance so they can confidently enable legacy sellers to make the transition to modern sellers and improve sales performance across the entire sales organization.
+Learn more in the full Sales Quota Impact study.